dj-stripe/dj-stripe/docs/settings.rst

 Used by ``djstripe.models.Customer`` only when creating stripe customers when you have a default plan set via ``DJSTRIPE_DEFAULT_PLAN``.

 This is called to dynamically add a trial period to a subscriber's plan.
-It must be a callable that takes a subscriber object and returns the number of days the trial period should last.
+It must be a callable or importable string to a callable that takes a subscriber object and returns the number of days the trial period should last.

 Examples: